kalkspace/getraenkekasse-tablet-setup/README.md

 Do a standard install (use entire disk etc.).

-During installation create the user `mete-mgmt`.
+During installation create the user `getraenkekasse-mgmt`.

 The installer fails to properly install the grub bootloader into EFI unfortunately.